Transformers with RL or SFT Provably Learn Sparse Boolean Functions, But Differently: PARITY, AND, and OR Can Satisfy the Separation Condition

+Thm.~\ref{thm:condition} and Thm.~\ref{thm:condition_sft} establish a general, unifying condition of the learnability for diverse $k$-sparse Boolean functions, i.e., the separation of the critical gradient component $\gamma_{l^{(t)}}^p$~Eq.~\eqref{eq:def_gamma}.
+In this section, we examine whether the separation condition holds for three basic examples, including $k$-\texttt{PARITY}, $k$-\texttt{AND} and $k$-\texttt{OR}, allowing us to obtain the learnability results for these specific functions.

-Thm.~\ref{thm:condition} and Thm.~\ref{thm:condition_sft} establish the conditions for the learnability of general $k$-sparse Boolean functions, i.e., the separation of the critical gradient component $\gamma_{l^{(t)}}^p$~Eq.~\eqref{eq:def_gamma}, which depend on the formulations of the activation $\psi(\cdot)$ and the 2-sparse Boolean function $\phi_2(\cdot, \cdot)$ that vary for different $k$-sparse Boolean functions.
-In Tab.~\ref{tab:forms_funcs}, we summarize $\psi(\cdot)$ and $\phi(\cdot, \cdot)$ for $k$-\texttt{PARITY}, $k$-\texttt{AND} and $k$-\texttt{OR}.
-In particular, the activation function $\psi: [-1, 1] \to [0, 1]$ ensures that the output of the transformer Eq.~\eqref{eq:output_transformer} can be seen as the probability of generating $y = 1$ for RL as well as a score of the token for SFT. $\psi(\cdot)$ is \emph{designed} to guarantee that $\psi((z_1 + z_2) / 2)$ is large if $\phi_2(z_1, z_2) = 1$ such that the transformer has sufficient expressibility to capture the targeted $k$-sparse Boolean functions.
+The critical gradient component depends on the forms of the activation $\psi(\cdot)$ and the 2-sparse Boolean function $\phi_2(\cdot, \cdot)$, which vary for different $k$-sparse Boolean functions.
+In Tab.~\ref{tab:forms_funcs}, we summarize $\psi(\cdot)$ and $\phi(\cdot, \cdot)$ for $k$-\texttt{PARITY}, $k$-\texttt{AND} and $k$-\texttt{OR}, respectively.
+In particular, the activation function $\psi: [-1, 1] \to [0, 1]$ ensures that the output of the transformer Eq.~\eqref{eq:output_transformer} can be seen as the probability of generating $y = 1$ for RL and a score of the token for SFT. $\psi(\cdot)$ should guarantee that $\psi((z_1 + z_2) / 2)$ is large if $\phi_2(z_1, z_2) = 1$ such that the transformer has sufficient expressibility for the target $k$-sparse Boolean functions.

-In this section, we apply the conditions in Thm.~\ref{thm:condition} and Thm.~\ref{thm:condition_sft} to verify that they are satisfied by the critical gradient component Eq.~\eqref{eq:def_gamma} induced by the $\psi(\cdot)$ and $\phi_2(\cdot, \cdot)$ combinations in Tab.~\ref{tab:forms_funcs}, revealing learnability of these sparse Boolean functions for transformers via RL or SFT.
-Note that there are other possible $\psi(\cdot)$ besides those in Tab.~\ref{tab:forms_funcs} that can ensure the expressibility of the transformer, and their corresponding learnability can be verified by examining the separation of the resulted critical gradient component following a similar approach.
+We will verify that the conditions in Thm.~\ref{thm:condition} and Thm.~\ref{thm:condition_sft} are satisfied by the critical gradient component Eq.~\eqref{eq:def_gamma} induced by the $\psi(\cdot)$ and $\phi_2(\cdot, \cdot)$ combinations in Tab.~\ref{tab:forms_funcs}.
+This reveals the learnability of the specific sparse Boolean functions in Tab.~\ref{tab:forms_funcs} via RL or SFT.
 We present numerical experiments in App.~\ref{app:exp} to support the theoretical claims.

-\subsection{PARITY}
+\subsection{\texttt{PARITY}}